opendocsg/slw-judgments-backfill/2012_SGHC_1/report.md

 **_The District Judge’s second decision_**

 15     The District Judge then heard submissions on costs.
-He reaffirmed his decision that each party should bear its own costs (see _Koh Poh Seng v Low Leong Meng_ [2011] SGDC 130) (“the District
+He reaffirmed his decision that each party should bear its own costs (see _Koh Poh Seng v Low Leong Meng_ <span class="citation">[2011] SGDC 130</span>) (“the District

 Judge’s Second Decision”). [note: 21] He reasoned that although his remarks at trial may have suggested that he considered the issue of whether the Respondent was a shadow director to be relevant, he was bound to keep an open mind.
 His views on the meaning of the Email only crystallised as he reviewed the case for the purpose of making his decision (see the District Judge’s Second